Table of Contents

 Does Fluorosis Weaken Teeth?

-In very mild and mild fluorosis, people remain resistant to bacterial tooth decay.
-But moderate to severe fluorosis makes teeth weaker.
-Severe conditions may also cause physical damage to your teeth permanently.
+People remain resistant to bacterial tooth decay in very mild and mild fluorosis.
+However, moderate to severe fluorosis makes teeth weaker.
+Extreme conditions may also cause permanent physical damage to your teeth.

 Which Teeth Are Affected More by Fluorosis?